t-trpl/zebra/README.md

 # zebra

 A portable C++17 command-line utility to stripe and reassemble files easily.
+Similar to GNU split.

 ---